rocrill/meal-generator/README.md

 * Meal generator

-  * Once the user has selected their diet of choice, they are invited to click the 'inspire me!' button which will generate a meal idea in line with their diet, and displayed as 50% of the plate for the vegetable portion, and 25% each for the protein and carbohydrate portions.
+  * Once the user has selected their diet of choice, they are invited to click the 'inspire me!' button which will generate a meal idea in line with that diet, and which will be displayed as 50% vegetables, 25% protein and 25% carbohydrate.
 Each time the user clicks the button, a new meal idea will be returned by randomly selecting a dish from the website's selection for each category.

   Desktop - 'Inspire me!' button: